Vellum: Modern usage

 British Acts of Parliament are still printed on vellum for archival purposes, as are those of the Republic of Ireland.
 In February 2016, the UK House of Lords announced that legislation would be printed on archival paper instead of the traditional vellum from April 2016.
 However, Cabinet Office Minister Matthew Hancock intervened by agreeing to fund the continued use of vellum from the Cabinet Office budget.
 On 2017, the House of Commons Commission agreed that it would provide front and back vellum covers for record copies of Acts.

-Today, because of low demand and complicated manufacturing process, animal vellum is expensive and hard to find.
+Today, because of low demand and a complicated manufacturing process, animal vellum is expensive and hard to find.
 The only UK company still producing traditional parchment and vellum is William Cowley (established 1870), which is based in Newport Pagnell, Buckinghamshire.
 A modern imitation is made of cotton.
 Known as paper vellum, this material is considerably cheaper than animal vellum and can be found in most art and drafting supply stores.
 Some brands of writing paper and other sorts of paper use the term "vellum" to suggest quality.

-Vellum is still used for Jewish scrolls, of the Torah in particular, for luxury bookbinding, memorial books, and for various documents in calligraphy.
+Vellum is still used for Jewish scrolls, particularly the Torah, for luxury bookbinding, memorial books, and various documents in calligraphy.
 It is also used on instruments such as the banjo and the bodhran, although synthetic skins are available for these instruments and have become more commonly used.

 The Catholic Church still issues its decrees and diplomas for its officials on vellum.

+Paper vellum

+Modern paper vellum is made from plant cellulose fibers and gets its name from its use similar to that of actual vellum, as well as its high quality.
+It is used for a variety of purposes, including tracing, technical drawings, plans, and blueprints.
+Tracing paper is essentially the same thing, though the quality level differs, sometimes greatly.
+In printing and stationery, vellum may also refer to a textured finish on opaque paper or cardstock, including stock used for some menus, presentation folders, and book covers, separate from translucent paper vellum.

 Preservation

-Vellum is ideally stored in a stable environment with constant temperature and 30% (± 5%) relative humidity.
-If vellum is stored in an environment with less than 11% relative humidity, it becomes fragile, and vulnerable to mechanical stresses.
+Vellum is ideally stored in a stable environment with a constant temperature and 30% (±5%) relative humidity.
+If vellum is stored in an environment with less than 11% relative humidity, it becomes fragile and vulnerable to mechanical stresses.
 However, if it is stored in an environment with greater than 40% relative humidity, it becomes vulnerable to gelation and to mould or fungus growth.
 The optimal relative humidity for proper storage of vellum does not overlap that of paper, which poses a challenge for libraries.
 The optimal temperature for the keeping of vellum is approximately 20 C.